 - h.
-Campaigning of any sort, including campaign activities listed in Section 3, clause III (a) of this Code, shall be prohibited in the following locations during the time of the elections Γ4/2793/20154 at 12:00 a.m. to 5/[32/20154 at 2:00 p.m.]: - (1) in any computer lab or within thirty feet (30') of a stationary computer station on the main campus of WWU, - (2) within sixty feet (60') of an official voting booth. - i.
+Campaigning of any sort, including campaign activities listed in Section 3, clause III (a) of this Code, shall be prohibited in the following locations during the time of the elections f4/2788/20154 at 12:00 a.m. to 5/132/20154 at 2:00 p.m.]: - (1) in any computer lab or within thirty feet (30') of a stationary computer station on the main campus of WWU, - (2) within sixty feet (60') of an official voting booth. - i.
 The logos of AS offices, officially recognized AS programs, WWU offices, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials or campaign websites.
 For the purposes of this provision, campaign social media sites do not count as campaign websites.
 This provision does not apply to the AS logo. - j.
-Physical campaign materials, as defined by Section 4 of this Code, and any adhesive used must be completely removed and cleaned up from any location on campus by the candidates or sponsor(s) of a measure who posted or distributed them by 5:00 p.m. on the https://distributed.nc.nih.gov/hit.html.
-Candidates or sponsors of measures who fail to comply with this requirement shall forfeit their filing deposit.
-In extreme cases, failure to comply with this requirement may result in the filing of an official grievance against a candidate or sponsor of a measure. - k.
+Physical campaign materials, as defined by Section 4 of this Code, and any adhesive used must be completely removed and cleaned up from any location on campus by the candidates or sponsor(s) of a measure who posted or distributed them by 5:00 p.m. on the <a href="https://distributed.com/ - k.
 Intentional tampering with any candidate's or measure's campaign materials shall be prohibited.
 Intentional tampering includes, but is not limited to: defacing, unapproved removal, crossing out, marking on or covering up of campaign materials.
 Intentional tampering constitutes grounds for the filing of an official grievance, and may lead to disqualification.
-Unintentional damage to another candidate's campaign material must be reported to the Elections Coordinator and/or to the party affected immediately, and must be remedied by the party causing the damage within a time frame specified by the Elections Coordinator. - Le No AS funds or resources may be used to campaign for or against a candidate or measure on the ballot, unless the resource is the AS Review, or is publicly available to all students or the funds are allocated through the AS public financing mechanism.
+Unintentional damage to another candidate's campaign material must be reported to the Elections Coordinator and/or to the party affected immediately, and must be remedied by the party causing the damage within a time frame specified by the Elections Coordinator. - Į. No AS funds or resources may be used to campaign for or against a candidate or measure on the ballot, unless the resource is the AS Review, or is publicly available to all students or the funds are allocated through the AS public financing mechanism.

 km.
-Any publicly available AS resources must be reserved through the Elections Coordinator (for example, the button makers').
+Any publicly available AS resources must be reserved through the Elections Coordinator (for example, the button makers).

 IV.
-Endorsements
+[Endorsements]

 - a.
 AS offices, officially recognized AS programs, and AS councils and committees (standing or adhoc) may not endorse candidates or measures, and may not organize events, spend money, or use any AS resources for or on behalf of a candidate or measure.
-The logos of AS offices, officially recognized AS programs, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials. - b.-Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign^A, though they may not speak on the behalf of the AS when doing so. - c.
+The logos of AS offices, officially recognized AS programs, and AS councils and committees (standing or ad-hoc) may not be used on any campaign materials. - &-Current AS employees, including AS Board Members, may, as individuals, endorse candidates or initiatives, though they may not identify themselves as AS employees, identify their position within the AS, or speak on behalf of the AS when doing so, with the exception of AS Board Members in their official capacity on a referendum campaign^, though they may not speak on the behalf of the AS when doing so. - c.
 AS employees, including AS Board Members, may not endorse a candidate or measure in AS publications, AS public forums or while acting in their official capacity (e.g. during committee meetings, Board meetings etc.), with the exception of AS Board Members in their official capacity on a referendum campaign for which they are the official sponsor(s).